Automattic/wp-calypso/packages/composite-checkout/README.md

 When a payment method is ready to submit its data, it can use an appropriate "payment processor" function.
 These are functions passed to [CheckoutProvider](#CheckoutProvider) with the `paymentProcessors` prop and each one has a unique key.
 For convenience, the `submitButton` will be provided with an `onClick` function prop that will begin the transaction.
 The `onClick` function takes one argument, an object that contains the data needed by the payment processor function.

 The payment processor function's response will control what happens next.
-Each payment processor function must return a Promise that resolves to one of four results: [makeManualResponse](#makeManualResponse), [makeRedirectResponse](#makeRedirectResponse), [makeSuccessResponse](#makeSuccessResponse), or [makeErrorResponse](#makeErrorResponse).
+Each payment processor function must return a Promise that resolves to one of three results: [makeRedirectResponse](#makeRedirectResponse), [makeSuccessResponse](#makeSuccessResponse), or [makeErrorResponse](#makeErrorResponse).

 ## API